- Exhibition Procedures

 To learn more about the resources and services offered by the VRC, explore the links to your left

-The VRC maintains a collection of DVDs from the department’s Visiting Artist Program, available for 2 business-day checkout to faculty and students within the Department of Art and Art History (undergraduate students must present their Buff OneCards).
+The VRC maintains a collection of DVDs from the department’s Visiting Artist Program, available for 3 business-day checkout to faculty and students within the Department of Art and Art History (students must present their Buff OneCards).
 These include the artists’ public lectures and the What Follows… interviews series.
 DVDs are not available until the semester following an artist’s visit.

-The VRC is making its video collection available in streaming format via our LUNA digital image collection.
-We are in the process of converting the DVD collection.
-Videos dating back to 2005 are currently available in LUNA, with plans to make the entire collection available there over time.
+The VRC makes its Visiting Artist video collection available in streaming format to all CU students, staff, and faculty via our LUNA digital collection.
 Streaming videos are not available until the semester following an artist’s visit.

 Accessing streaming videos

-1. For copyright reasons, access is limited to current faculty, students, and staff at the University of Colorado
+For copyright reasons, access is limited to current faculty, students, and staff at the University of Colorado.

-- VA lectures: keyword search for “visiting artist lecture” (use quotation marks)
+- VA lectures: keyword search for visiting artist lecture

-- What Follows interviews: keyword search for “what follows” (use quotation marks)
+- What Follows interviews: keyword search for what follows